I build data organizations that actually work — and now I'm doing it with AI agents

 The agentic AI work I'm doing now is the most impactful thing I've seen in twenty years of data.
 We're compressing months of migration work into days — not by cutting corners, but by letting well-designed agents handle the repetitive grind so my team can focus on the decisions that actually need a human brain.

-The 10x number comes from real deliverables, not a pitch deck.
-Thoughtful agent design, proper guardrails, and a data foundation that was built right in the first place.
+The proof is in production, not a pitch deck — thoughtful agent design, proper guardrails, and a data foundation that was built right in the first place.

 Twenty years of building data organizations means you pick up a lot of skills along the way.
 Here's what I bring to the table — from hands-on agent design to boardroom strategy.

-Leading enterprise data strategy and a ground-breaking agentic AI programme at one of the fastest-growing insurance comparison platforms in the US.
-Designing autonomous agents, composable skills, and multi-agent orchestration frameworks — delivering up to 10x acceleration in data environment transformation using AWS Kiro, Google Agentspace, Claude Code, and Snowflake Cortex.
+Leading enterprise data strategy and a ground-breaking agentic AI programme.
+Designing autonomous agents, composable skills, and multi-agent orchestration frameworks — delivering autonomous agents into production with the governance and guardrails a regulated environment demands — Claude Code for agentic dev, Snowflake Cortex for AI in the data platform.
 Simultaneously driving governance, data quality, and cultural transformation across the organisation.

 Senior VP-level ownership of enterprise data at the nation's largest independent broker-dealer.
 Led multi-year data modernisation programme, self-serve analytics buildout, data governance framework, and cultural change initiative.
 Owned P&L, budget, and team strategy across a large, complex data organisation managing $900B+ in assets.

-Data and analytics leadership at one of the world's largest fintech infrastructure providers, supporting banking, payments, and capital markets clients.
+Data and analytics leadership at one of the world's largest capital markets and payments platforms, supporting banking, payments, and capital markets clients.
 Deep expertise in complex regulatory data environments and enterprise-scale systems.

 Built foundational expertise in mortgage and credit data within highly regulated lending operations — requirements analysis, data quality, and business analysis that have informed every subsequent leadership role.